-- > Pre-diversified funds that shift in investment mix, according to your age;
+- > Target retirement date funds (pre-diversified funds that shift in investment mix, according to your age);

-- Indexed funds:
+- > Indexed funds:

-- > Actively managed funds; and/or
+- Actively managed funds; and/or

 - > The Citigroup Common Stock Fund.

-To encourage you to reach your savings goals, the Plan includes an automatic feature that helps many Citi employees start saving for retirement - and then keeps them saving a little more every year until they reach the Plans' preset savings goal.
+To encourage you to reach your savings goals, the Plan includes an automatic enrollment and contribution escalation feature that helps many Citi employees start saving for retirement - and then keeps them saving a little more every year until they reach the Plans' preset savings goal.

 Interactive online tools are available to show how different savings rates may affect your future finances.
-In addition, advice services are available to ensure that you feel confident about choosing appropriate investments and that you are saving enough to reach your long-term goals (see "Financial Tools to Help You Manage Your Savings" on page 24 learn more).
+In addition, advice services are available to ensure that you feel confident about choosing appropriate investments and that you are saving enough to reach your long-term goals (see "Financial Tools to Help You Manage Your Savings" on page 30 learn more).

-Please take the time to review the Plan and the investment options available.
-You can find fund profiles and information on the investment options on the Plan website.
-If you do not have Internet access, you can contact the Plan, as described below.
+Please take the time to read this Summary Plan Description ("SPD") and review the Plan's investment options.
+You can find fund profiles and additional information about the available funds on the Plan website.
+If you do not have Internet access, you can contact the Plan, as described in "How to Contact the Plan" below.

-How to Contact the Plan